 To know more about the level of participation of justice professionals in judicial training on EU law, have a look at the yearly statistical reports on the e-Justice Portal.
 The annual statistical reports measure the participation of justice professionals in judicial training on EU law in the EU and help to monitor the great progress made.

 Good training practices

-If you want ready-to-use training materials on various topics of EU law and in good training practices, the e-Justice portal has factsheets describing good practices in training judges and prosecutors.
+Training providers and trainers will find factsheets describing good practices in training judges and prosecutors on the e-Justice Portal.
 The practices cover a wide range of topics, from training needs assessment to training delivery and evaluation.

 Training activities are supported through grants.
 More information about EU financial support may be found here: